PESSAT 2020 Syllabus for Engineering will be compromised from Physics, Chemistry, Mathematics, and English.

 Proteins: Elementary idea of amino acids, peptide bond, polypeptide, proteins – primary, secondary, tertiary and quaternary, denaturation of proteins, enzymes, hormones.

 Vitamins: Classification and functioning

 Nucleic acids – chemical constitution of DNA and RNA, biological functions of nucleic acids.

 Chemistry in everyday life:

-Chemicals in medicine – Analgesics, tranqilizers, antiseptics, disinfectants, antimicrobials, antifertility drugs, antibiotics, antacids, antihistamins – their meaning and common examples
+Chemicals in medicine – Analgesics, tranquillizers, antiseptics, disinfectants, antimicrobials, antifertility drugs, antibiotics, antacids, antihistamines – their meaning and common examples

 Chemicals in food – Preservatives, artificial sweetening agents, common examples